php-kafka/about/README.md

 #### swoole/phpkafka
 New project that is implemented purely in PHP.
 Its source can be found [here](https://github.com/swoole/phpkafka)

-#### weiboad/kafka-php
-This project was the most popular pure PHP implementation.
-Its source can be found [here](https://github.com/weiboad/kafka-php).
-The project has not received any attention in over a year, but there was activity in December 2020, maybe the project will be revived.

 ## Kafka Schema registry
 ### flix-tech/schema-registry-php-client
 Is a REST client to interact with the Kafka schema registry.
 Its source can be found [here](https://github.com/flix-tech/schema-registry-php-client)